Updated: Jun 1, 2026

 • The Met is enormous—pick 3–4 wings, not the whole museum.

-• The Roof Garden/Bar is closed until 2030 for Tang Wing construction — plan to skip this in 2026.
+• The Roof Garden/Bar is closed for Tang Wing construction—skip until reopening.

 • Wear comfortable shoes—you'll walk 4.8+ km inside.